 Jason has been actively involved in outdoor adventure and conservation since 2008, starting as a white water rafting guide and progressing on to professional field guide and ranger.
 He has worked extensively all over Africa and the UK on various land and sea conservation projects.
 Most recently, he has been leading volunteer projects in Zanzibar focusing on marine conservation and conservation education in the local communities.
 He has also received military training in survival, navigation and map reading.
 Jason is passionate about protecting the environment, uplifting local communities and adventure.
 Helping to transform people’s lives through active and impactful expeditions is a dream come true!

-Yolisa, Operations Coordinator
+Gareth, Operations Coordinator

 There is a reason why so many people want to volunteer in South Africa.
 Make that several reasons

-What makes Raleigh Expedition unique?
+What makes Raleigh Expeditions unique?

 Volunteering with Raleigh International is an immersive, one-of-a-kind experience.
 Described by our volunteers as “absolutely life-changing”, it’s a journey you will never forget.
 Don’t expect tourist hotspots, five-star hotels and 24/7 wifi (we are all about the digital and alcohol detox); instead, expect a memory-making adventure full of fun, rewarding experiences and real world connection.